GLINNY1/Tetris/README.md

-# Falling Blocks Game
+# Falling Blocks (Tetris) Multiplayer Game

-A simplified Tetris-like game implemented in Java using JavaFX.
+A multiplayer Tetris game built with Java and JavaFX.

 ## Features